The Anglo-Chinese Flotilla of 1862-63

 The Arrival of the flotilla 1863

 Lay wanted full control of this new naval force, he decided it must sail under its own special flag that he devised, not that of the Qing dynasty who were purchasing it.
 Lay gave strict signed orders to Captain Osborn: ‘Osborn undertakes to act upon all orders of the Emperor which he may be conveyed directly to Lay; and Osborn engages not to attend to any orders conveyed through any other channel.
 Lay upon his part engages to refuse to be the medium of any orders of the reasonableness of which he is not satisfied.’
 In other words the Chinese had bought a fleet but Lay would command it.
 Although the British government supported the basic strategy it was not party to the details.
 Lay set out his reasons for this stipulation ‘This is inserted to meet any objection that might be raised on the ground that Europeans are serving without commissions or direct authority from the Emperor’.
 Lay traveled back to China in 1863 ready to take delivery of the ships and resumed his post as Inspector General of the Imperial Customs Union.
-He showed the flotilla’s terms of the engagement to the Chinese who were absolutely appalled as they had thought that they had bought boats that could be used however they thought fit.
+He showed the flotilla’s terms of the engagement to the Chinese who were absolutely appalled as they had, quite reasonably, thought that they had bought boats that they could used however they thought fit.

 boat, british boat, steamboat